IanMcClue/fr99/src/content/post/cover-image/index.md

 ---
 title: "The Allegory of Prudence"
-description: "The Allegory of Prudence, painted by Titian, is a masterful depiction of three heads facing different directions—youth, maturity, and old age.
-Symbolizing the wise use of time, the triple profile reflects foresight, sagacity, and hindsight.
-This timeless artwork prompts contemplation on the nuanced dimensions of prudence across the stages of life."
+description: "The Allegory of Prudence, painted by Titian, is a masterful depiction of three heads facing different directions.
+Symbolizing the wise use of time."
 publishDate: "04 July 2023"
 updatedDate: "14 August 2023"
 coverImage: